JM-Lemmi/blog.julian-lemmerich.de/content/posts/220424-nginxproxy.md

-# Reverse-proxying with bare nginx in a dockerized setup
++++
+title = "Reverse-proxying with bare nginx in a dockerized setup" date = 2022-04-24 author = "Julian Lemmerich" summary = "Every Docker Setup nowadays needs a reverse proxy and there are a lot of different choices.
+After trying both Traefik and NGINX Proxy Manager, but having troubles with them, I decided to use a bare nginx container.
+This setup needs a bit more attention, but its also much lighter and easier to maintain in my opinion." language = "en_GB"
++++

 Every Docker Setup nowadays needs a reverse proxy and there are a lot of different choices.